 Please note: this itinerary serves as an example of trip highlights and is subject to change.

-Includes transfer from Nairobi to Laikipia, all accommodation (based on double occupancy), all meals, guide fees, park fees, conservation fees, camping equipment, camel support, and medical air evacuation within Kenya.
+Includes transfer from all accommodation (based on double occupancy in tents), all meals, beverages, guide fees, park fees, conservation fees, camping equipment, and medical air evacuation within Tanzania.

-We will be providing a kit to help you solicit sponsors.
-The minimum donation we ask you to raise is $500, with a target of $2500.
+We will be providing information to help your fundraising efforts.
+The minimum donation we ask you to raise is US $500, with a target of $2500.

-The trip will be lead by a representative of Space for Giants and/or a Hidden Places representative, and our superb Samburu guides.
+The trip will be lead by a team of superb and highly experienced safari walking guides.

-On the trek we will be accompanied by professional safari guides, who are highly skilled in the wild and who will always have our security as their highest priority, both when we are walking and camping.
-We will also be accompanied by a crew of camel herders, cooks and local guides from communities whose territories we cross.
+On the trek we are accompanied by professional safari guides, who are highly skilled and armed, and who will always have our security as their highest priority, both when we are walking and camping.
+We will also be accompanied by a support crew, and a support vehicle.

-We will be walking for up to fifteen miles a day, mostly off paths and sometimes over rough ground, at an elevation of 5000 feet.
-You need a good level of fitness and we also recommend that you train for the walk.
+We will be walking for up to 12 miles a day, sometimes over rough ground, at an elevation of 5000 feet, for 7 days in a row.
+You need a good level of fitness and it is essential that you train for the walk.
+We will send you training guidelines.
+In case you are not able to complete the trek without vehicle support, you will be charged for that extra expense.

-Plentiful, nutritious and filling — perfect for long distance walkers!
+Plentiful, nutritious and filling — perfect for long distance walkers – and prepared by our dedicated camp cook.

-Yes.
-You can either apply for one ahead of the trip through a visa agency or the nearest Kenyan embassy.
-Alternatively, you can get one on arrival at Nairobi airport, although this can involve a long wait.
+Yes, but it’s not a big deal.
+You can either apply for one ahead of the trip through a visa agency or the nearest Tanzanian embassy.
+Alternatively, you can get one on arrival at Kilimanjaro Airport.

-Included in the contribution is medical air evacuation within Kenya with AMREF Flying Doctors.
+Included in the land cost is medical air evacuation within Tanzania.

 Your routine vaccinations (Tetanus-Diphtheria, Poliomyelitis, Measles, Mumps, Rubella) should be up to date.
 In addition, for travel in Africa yellow fever and hepatitis A vaccinations are recommended.
 Please consult your doctor for advice.